kanpov/ImprovedFood/BLOG.md

 ## Current plans

 This section contains some info about the main plan of this project.
-Current release date is July 1st, 2021, may be delayed later on.
+Current approximate release date is the end of July 2021, may be delayed later on.
 There's only a single maintainer - me (RedGrapefruit09).

 #### Release cycles